pumperknickle/AwesomeDictionary/README.md

-# Awesome Dictionary
+# Persistent Dictioonariess

-Awesome Dictionary is a pure Swift implementation of a Dictionary or an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
-Instead of using hash tables, it uses a radix trie, which is essentially a compressed trie.
+Awesome Dictionary is a pure Swift implementation of a persistent Dictionary, composed of a collection of codable (key, value) pairs, such that each possible key appears at most once in the collection.
+Instead of using hash tables, it uses a compressed trie representatioon.

 ## Features

-1. Functional
+1. Persistent
+- All versions are immutable.
-- All operations create new objects.
+- All operations create new objects, potentially reusing subgraphs of previous versions.
-- All mappings in AwesomeDictionary are immutable.
-2. Generic
+3. Generic
 - Can be used with any Key type that conforms to BinaryEncodable.
 - Can be used with any Value type that conforms to Codable.
-3. Deterministic
+4. Deterministic
 - Two dictionaries with the same key value pairs are guaranteed to be the same.
-- Two dictionaries with the same key value pairs are guaranteed to serialized the same byte for byte.
+- Two dictionaries with the same key value pairs are guaranteed to serialized exactly the same byte for byte.
-4. Efficient
+5. Efficient
-- Modify existing dictionaries efficiently and functionally.
+- Deletes maintain the Trie in a compact canonical form.
+- Equality "short circuit".
-5. Codable
+6. Codable
 - Easily serializable to and from JSON and other encodings.